Silvanus (magister peditum): Death of Silvanus

-Constantius II, who was staying in Milan, ordered Silvanus to present himself at court, then sent Ursicinus to take over Silvanus' post.
-Ursicinus was himself at odds with Constantius' clique, and Silvanus no doubt trusted the veteran general.
-The letter that Ursicinus gave to Silvanus did not indicate that Constantius already knew of Silvanus' bid for power, so Silvanus considered himself safe.
-However it seems that Ursicinus betrayed and then arranged for the murder of Silvanus by co-opting some of the rebel soldiery.
-These men killed the usurper's guards and cornered Silvanus, who was on his way to church, then hacked him to death with their weapons.
+When news of Silvanus' rebellion came to the imperial court at Milan, Ammianus reports that at first there was great panic, and Constantius called a midnight meeting of his consistorium.
+They settled on the idea of using the magister militum Ursicinus to deal with Silvanus.
+Ursicinus was sent to Cologne with Ammianus himself, along with Verinianus, eight other protectores, and some tribuni.
+They were to deliver an official letter to Silvanus, recalling him to court as if nothing were amiss, apparently in the hope that he would simply give up the usurpation.
+When they arrived, however, Ursicinus figured the rebellion had progressed too far for this to succeed, and he instead decided he would pose as a fellow malcontent, unhappy with Constantius and willing to join the rebellion.
+This worked, and Ursicinus was taken on as one of Silvanus’ closest confidants.
+While Silvanus complained to Ursicinus about the unfairness of Constantius’ decisions, the protectores and tribuni were able to bribe the Bracchiati and Cornuti companies of soldiers into betraying Silvanus, and they murdered the usurper while he was on his way to a Christian church service.
+After Silvanus’ death, his rebellion rapidly dissipated and those involved were arrested and tried.

 Ammianus's report of Silvanus' death

 It has been suggested by at least one scholar that Ammianus invented the entire coup attempt to gloss over the role played by his patron, Ursicinus, in the murder of a fellow general.
 This theory suggests that Constantius had grown suspicious of the popular Frankish general and so offered his post to Ursicinus, who then murdered his peer in the course of a botched change of command.
 It has been noted that Silvanus did not mint any coinage (which would have been a clear indication of a usurpation attempt), unlike other equally short-lived usurpers of the era, such as Poemenius.
 However, the thesis of a concocted coup attempt is generally rejected by scholars.
 The lack of numismatic evidence is not determinative, because Trier, the nearest minting centre to Colonia Agrippina, closed its gates to Silvanus.